-The mandatory results/outputs mentioned in the Twinning Fiche must be in line with the SMART principles (Specific, Measurable, Achievable, Realistic and Timely).
+The mandatory results/outputs mentioned in the Twinning Fiche must be in line with the RACER principles (Relevant, Acceptable, Credible, Easy and Robust).

-The preparation of the Twinning Fiche is the responsibility of the Beneficiary administration, with the support of the EUD and the CFCU/PAO.
+The preparation of the Twinning Fiche is the responsibility of the Beneficiary administration(s), with the support of the EUD and the NCP office in the Partner Country(ies).
 The entities and individuals involved (in particular if external consultants are used) in the preparation must be identified and if external consultants are involved they, or the entities they represent, cannot take part in the Call for Proposal.